ripwoozy/BadUSB-Scripts/Exfiltration/Exfill Network Hosts to Discord Webhook/ReadMe.md

-# Exfill PC Infos to Discord Webhook
+# Recon and Exfill Local Network Infos to Discord Webhook

-This script is designed to exfiltrate PC information to a Discord webhook.
+This script is designed to Recon and to exfill useful information from the current machine network a Discord webhook.

 ## Usage

 1. Connect the BadUSB device to the target machine.
 2. Run the script on the target machine.
-3. PC information will be sent to the specified Discord webhook.
+3. All Network Information will be sent to the specified Discord webhook.

 ## Requirements